 The Mediterranean food system is largely based on the production and consumption of different kinds of cereals.
-Amongst the many food commodities made out of cereals, one of the most important is pasta.
+Amongst the many food products made out of cereals, one of the most important is pasta.

 All over the world, pasta is synonymous with Italian cuisine.
 Despite being originally solely part of the Italian – and later European – culinary tradition, pasta has crossed international borders to become a very popular and even staple form of food in many parts of the globe.

-The worldwide production of pasta amounts to roughly fifteen thousand tonnes per year, with Italy still being the major producer, followed by the United States.
+The worldwide production of pasta amounts to roughly 40 million tonnes per year, with EU (and within EU, Italy) being the major producer, followed by Canada.

 Durum wheat yield and quality (e. g. standard weight and protein content) are strongly affected by weather conditions.